This post may include affiliate links. Thank you for your support.

 - Simple, fresh ingredients!
 No fancy sauces, oils, or marinades here.
 You may already have many of the ingredients on hand.

-- Packed with nutrients!
-Between the omega-3 in the fish, the vitamins and minerals in the veggies, and the antioxidants and fiber in the green tea noodles, you couldn’t ask for a healthier bite!
+- Wholesome!
+Between the fish, the veggies, and the green tea noodles, you couldn’t ask for a better bite!

 - Fish Filets: You can buy these portioned or slice up a large filet instead.
 If you don’t like salmon, you can substitute halibut, snapper, haddock, cod, or trout.
 Be sure to adjust the poaching time up or down according to the thickness of the fish filets.